bob-build - Bob release mode build

 Don’t checkout, just build and package

 If the sources of a package that needs to be built are missing then Bob will still check them out.
-This option just prevents updates of existing source workspaces.
+This option just prevents updates of existing source workspaces that are fetched from remote locations.
+A notable exception is the

 Use additional configuration file.